telerik/blazor-docs/components/colorpicker/overview.md

 ## Views

-The Blazor ColorPicker component comes with the Palette and Gradient views which allow users to select a color from an interface that matches their preferences.
-[Read more about the available Telerik UI for Blazor ColorPicker views.]({%slug colorpicker-views%})
+The Blazor [ColorPicker component comes with the Palette and Gradient views]({%slug colorpicker-views%}) which allow users to select a color from an interface that matches their preferences.

 ## Interface